ESELdevelopment/ecmanager/mkdocs/docs/evaluation/update-manager.md

 ## Conclusion

+{{ decision("We use Dependabot as our update manager") }}

 We have a very simple setup and don't need a lot of configuration.
-Therefore, Dependabot is the better choice for us, because it is native in GitHub and has no overhead to maintain.
-Because of the reduced features, it hat also a reduced complexity.
+Therefore, Dependabot is the better choice for us.
+It is native integrated in GitHub and has no overhead to maintain.

-{{ decision("We use dependabot") }}